-Whether you’re new to Ubuntu or a recent convert from Microsoft Windows, you should find some software to suit you in the list below.
-Not all of the apps featured below will be of use to everyone, so please do use the comments below to share your best Linux apps.
+Whether you’re new to Ubuntu or a recent convert from Microsoft Windows, you should find some software to suit you in our list of the best Ubuntu apps.
+Not all of the software featured below will be of use to everyone, so use the comments below to share your best Linux apps.

 This list could be doubt he length and still barely scratch the breadth of variety and divergence that exists within the Linux app ecosystem.